Geodiversity Poetry and Prose

 La pêqu’sie, lé fèrmage, la finnanche,

-Lé granit, le bréha et touos chenna
+Lé granit, le bréha et tout chenna

 Ch’est pouortchi ch’est man bieau p’tit Jèrri